carnesen-archive/bitcoin-service/readme.md

 ### restartService(configFilePath, bitcoinHome?): Promise\<{changed}>
 Stops and starts `bitcoind` as documented above.

+### isServiceRunning(configFilePath): Promise\<boolean>
+The returned promise resolves to `true` if the service is running or `false` if it is not.

 ## More information
-This library has a number of unit tests with >95% coverage.
 Check out [the tests directory](src/__tests__) for more examples of how it works.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## Related
 - [@carnesen/bitcoin-service-cli](https://github.com/carnesen/bitcoin-service-cli): A Node.js CLI and library for managing the bitcoin server process `bitcoind`